numpy/numpy/doc/source/reference/c-api/array.rst

     .. versionadded:: 1.6

-    This applies type promotion to all the inputs, using the NumPy rules for combining scalars and arrays, to determine the output type of a set of operands.
+    This applies type promotion to all the input arrays and dtype objects, using the NumPy rules for combining scalars and arrays, to determine the output type for an operation with the given set of operands.
 This is the same result type that ufuncs produce.
 The specific algorithm used is as follows.

     Categories are determined by first checking which of boolean, integer (int/uint), or floating point (float/complex) the maximum